Intent - What do we want children to learn?

 Implementation - How are we going to achieve our intent?

-From Reception through to Year 6 the teachers use Charanga to focus on different musical styles and skill areas.
+From Reception through to Year 6 the teachers use Charanga, Sing Up and BBC 10 Pieces to focus on different musical styles and skill areas.
 The children have the opportunity to learn how to sing correctly and develop their theory of music knowledge.
+Throughout Birchwood children are taught in weekly lessons.
+Due to resourcing and COVID restrictions two year groups block the music lessons towards the end of each term.
 They also have time to play as a whole class tuned instruments such as the glockenspiel and the ocarina and then develop their skill of improvisation.
 Each child is encouraged to develop their composing skills to create a new piece of music.
 This will develop through the school from whole class compositions through to pair and individual compositions.
 Every class learn how to perform and regularly perform to other classes their pieces when they have rehearsed.

 In Key Stage 2 children have the opportunity to learn an instrument through peripatetic music lessons with an experienced music tutor.
 They have the chance to learn the piano, violin, cornet, clarinet and flute.